-Studies have shown that repeated use of synthetic hormones and medications for fertility can cause a thin uterine lining.
-If you have used Clomid or hormonal birth control in the past, especially long-term, give your body at least a 3-6 month break from those medications to restore the lining of the uterus, and prepare for pregnancy.
+An official journal of the United States and Canadian Academy of Pathology, Inc., Modern pathology, identifies how repeated use of synthetic hormones and medications for fertility can cause a thin uterine lining.
+If you have used Clomid or hormonal birth control in the past, especially long-term, give your body at least a 3-6-month break from those medications to restore the lining of the uterus, and prepare for pregnancy.
 Consider the benefits of performing a Fertility Cleanse in that time.
 Specific herbs in the Fertility Cleanse aid in restoring hormonal balance and improving uterine health.
-To aid the body in cleansing, choose to eat whole organic foods, use all natural home care and body products and learn what xenohormones are so you can avoid them.
+To aid the body in cleansing, choose to eat whole organic foods, use all-natural home care and body products and learn what xenohormones are so you can avoid them.

 Herbs and Supplements to Nourish and Build a Thin Uterine Lining

-When selecting herbs and supplements to build, nourish and protect the uterine lining we need to consider the different actions they have.
+When selecting herbs and supplements to build, nourish, and protect the uterine lining, we need to consider the different actions they have.
 Think of herbs and supplements that promote circulation, support adequate estrogen levels (phytoestrogens), are high in iron for healthy blood, and those that have a direct action on the uterus.
-Selecting herbs and supplements that’s actions best fit the reasons for your thin uterine lining may be best.
+Selecting herbs and supplements that have actions that best fit the reasons for your thin uterine lining may be best.

 Herbs and Supplements to Support Healthy Estrogen Levels

-Royal Jelly: A study done in Japan and published in 2007 shows that Royal Jelly has the propensity to mimic human estrogen, which may help those that suffer from low estrogen levels.
+- Royal Jelly: A Japanese study in the journal Evidence-based Complementary and Alternative Medicine published online in 2007 shows that Royal Jelly has the propensity to mimic human estrogen, which may help those who suffer from low estrogen levels.
 This study also showed potential for increased size of uterine cells in the rats studied.
-While there may need to be more studies done to show full potential of Royal Jelly consumption on uterine health this is exciting potential for women with weak uterine muscles or thin uterine lining.
+While there may need to be more studies done to show full potential of Royal Jelly consumption on uterine health, this is an exciting potential for women with weak uterine muscles or a thin uterine lining.

-Ground Flax seed (Linum usitatissimum): Flax seeds contain lignans, which are the second strongest group of phytoestrogens.
+- Ground Flax seed (Linum usitatissimum): Flax seeds contain lignans, which are the second strongest group of phytoestrogens.
 Flax is also high in fiber.
-Studies have shown that these the combination of the lignans and fiber in flax help to remove excess estrogen from the body, while also protecting it from xenoestrogens.
+Studies have shown that flax has the combination of the lignans and fiber to help remove excess estrogen from the body, while also protecting it from xenoestrogens.

 Blood Building Herbs and Supplements

 Be sure you are eating foods rich in iron first and foremost.
-Good choices are beets, spinach, beans, organic red animal meats, pumpkin seeds, molasses, asparagus.
-Make sure to also include foods that help the absorption of iron like oranges, strawberries, broccoli tomatoes and green pepper.
+Good choices are beets, spinach, beans, organic red animal meats, pumpkin seeds, molasses, and asparagus.
+Make sure to also include foods that help the absorption of iron like oranges, strawberries, broccoli, tomatoes, and green pepper.
 If you know you have low iron levels, we suggest you supplement with a whole food iron supplement like Blood Builder or include some of the herbs below…

-Nettles leaf (Urtica dioica): Nourishing for the blood, high in iron and vit.
-C.
+- Nettles leaf (Urtica dioica): Nourishing for the blood, high in iron and vitamin C.

 Herbs Rich in Vitamin C to aid in iron absorption:

-Rose Hips (Rosa muceta, R. woodsii, R. mosqueta, R. rubiginosa, R. canina): High in vitamin C, plus vitamin A, B’s and linoleic acid.
-Support absorption of iron.
+- Rose Hips (Rosa muceta, R. woodsii, R. mosqueta, R. rubiginosa, R. canina): High in vitamin C, plus vitamin A, B’s, and linoleic acid.
+Supports absorption of iron.
 Protective of the nervous and endocrine system.
 Supports proper cell wall formation and cell metabolism for proper cellular function.

 Herbs and Supplements to Increase Circulation to the Uterus

-Specific enzymes can improve blood flow to the entire body.
+- Fertility Enzyme Therapy: Specific enzymes can improve blood flow to the entire body.
 Proteolytic enzymes improve blood flow by increasing the flexibility of red blood cells, inhibiting the aggregation of platelets, and helps to prevent abnormal blood clotting.
 Systemic enzymes also help to support the cleansing of the tissues and promotes better circulation as well as stimulating formation of new, healthy tissue.
-The blood cleansing actions of systemic enzymes help to bring proper circulation to the reproductive system and get the “stagnant blood” cleared out helping to remove toxins and also bringing fresh oxygenated blood to your uterus, ovaries and eggs.
+The blood cleansing actions of systemic enzymes help to bring proper circulation to the reproductive system and get the “stagnant blood” cleared out, helping to remove toxins and also bringing fresh oxygenated blood to your uterus, ovaries and eggs.